shiyuanyuanqwe/MY-PYTHON-HOMEWORK/README.md

-# MY-PYTHON-HOMEWORK
+# MY-CODING-HOMEWORK
-A respository for a high school student Python beginner
+A respository of a high school student coding beginner